aaru-dps/Aaru/README.md

 ===================
 DiscImageChef should work under any operating system where there is [Mono](http://www.mono-project.com/) or [.NET Framework](https://www.microsoft.com/net/download).
-It has been tested using Mono 3.0 and .NET Framework 4.0.
-However recommended versions are Mono 5.0 and .NET Framework 4.6. .NET Core is untested.
+It has been tested using Mono 5.0 and .NET Framework 4.6.1.
+However recommended versions are Mono 5.8 and .NET Framework 4.7.1. .NET Core is unsupported.

 Usage
 =====